 The course starts in September for the duration of one academic year and is organised to allow students to fit their study around their home, family and work commitments (9.30am – 3.00pm).
 You will be expected to attend all teaching sessions for approximately 10-12 hours in college over 2-3 days a week.
 Please note that you will need to supplement this by studying in your own time.

-Access to HE Courses are eligible for Advanced Learner Loans
+Access to Higher Education Courses are eligible for Advanced Learner Loans

 -Loan eligibility doesn’t depend on your income and there are no credit checks.

 – If you complete your Access to Higher Education course and subsequent degree, your Advanced Learner Loan will be written off.

 More information on paying for your Access to Higher Education Diploma is available at https://www.gov.uk/advanced-learner-loan

-Ideally, applicants should have a GCSE at grade C or grade 4 or above in both English and Maths.

-On receipt of your application to study this course you will be invited to attend an admissions interview with a member of the teaching team to discuss the course and its requirements further.

-The Access to Higher Education Diploma (Health Professionals) covers a range of topics:

-Edited text | The course starts in September for the duration of one academic year and is organised to allow students to fit their study around their home, family and work commitments (9.30am – 3.00pm).
-You will be expected to attend all teaching sessions for approximately 10-12 hours in college over 2-3 days a week.
-Please note that you will need to supplement this by studying in your own time.

-Access to HE Courses are eligible for Advanced Learner Loans

--Loan eligibility doesn’t depend on your income and there are no credit checks.

-– If you complete your Access to Higher Education course and subsequent degree, your Advanced Learner Loan will be written off.

-More information on paying for your Access to Higher Education Diploma is available at https://www.gov.uk/advanced-learner-loan

-Ideally, applicants should have a GCSE at grade C or grade 4 or above in both English and Maths.
+Ideally, applicants should have a GCSE at Grade C (4) or above in both English and Maths (or equivalent*).

 On receipt of your application to study this course you will be invited to attend an admissions interview with a member of the teaching team to discuss the course and its requirements further.

 The Access to Higher Education Diploma (Health Professionals) covers a range of topics: